top of page

 Therefore, through the lens of Russkiy Mir, Ukrainianness itself must be crushed.
 To allow Ukrainianness to survive is a threat to Russianness itself.
 This is likely one reason why the invasion is so brutal.

-Russkiy Mir is a worldview and notion of Russian national and ethnic identity that imagines Holy Russia as a civilization-state—an irredentist/revanchist enterprise.
+Russkiy Mir is a genocidal worldview of Russian national and ethnic identity that imagines Holy Russia as a civilization-state—an irredentist/revanchist enterprise.

 Moscow is the political capital.
 Kyiv, its spiritual capital.
-Once you grasp this you understand peace won’t be real or lasting as long as Putin rules.
+Once you grasp this you understand peace won’t be real or lasting as long as Russkiy Mir dominates the ideology of the elites.
+If Russia cannot have Ukraine in whole, it will be content to rule over its ashes.

 I will leave you for now with this propaganda video from the first invasion that encapsulates many of the elements of Russki Mir.